AuslanderLab/ERVmancer/README.md

 ### Dependencies

-The following are dependencies for ERVmancer (and are also in bioconda)
+The following are dependencies for ERVmancer (and are also in the bioconda/conda-forge channel)
 * bowtie2 >= 2.42
 * samtools >= 1.2
 * bedtools >= 2.29.2

+The metadata used in this package is hosted on [Zenodo](https://zenodo.org/records/15231904) and can be downloaded here.

 ### Releasing Versions